s2krish/django-restify/README.rst

 IGNORE_LIST
 -----------

-The modules to be ignored.
+The modules to be ignored (in list format).
 It can accept regular expression.
 For example, the default ignore list looks like:

     ['^django*', '^api$', '^rest_framework*', '^auth*']